 We are an innovative life sciences company with the mission of transforming single molecule analysis and democratizing its use by providing researchers and clinicians access to the proteome, the set of proteins expressed within a cell.
-We have developed a proprietary universal single molecule detection platform that leverages the semiconductor industry and are applying our technology first to field proteomics to enable Next Generation Protein Sequencing ("NGPS"), the ability to sequence proteins in a massively-parallel fashion (rather than sequentially, one at a time).
-Next Generation DNA Sequencing ("NGS") changed genomics and our ability to study and treat cancer.
-We believe that the ability to sequence proteins in similar fashion has the potential to unlock significant biological information through improved resolution and unbiased access to the proteome, particularly as it applies to understanding our immune system.
+We have developed a proprietary universal single molecule detection platform that we are applying to proteomics to enable Next Generation Protein Sequencing ("NGPS"), the ability to sequence proteins in a massively-parallel fashion (rather than sequentially, one at a time), and can be used for the study of nucleic acids.
+We believe that with the ability to sequence proteins in a massively parallel fashion and offer a simplified workflow with a faster turnaround time, NGPS has the potential to unlock significant biological information through improved resolution and unbiased access to the proteome at a speed and scale that is not available today.
 Current proteomic workflows to sequence proteins require days or weeks to complete.
-Our platform is designed to offer a rapid workflow including both sample preparation and sequencing.
-Our platform is comprised of the Carbon[TM] automated sample preparation instrument, the Platinum[TM] NGPS instrument, the Quantum-Si Cloud[TM] software service, and reagent kits and chips for use with our instruments.
-We intend to follow a systematic, phased approach to successfully launch and commercialize our platform for research use only ("RUO") in 2022, and have initiated our early access limited release to enable key thought leaders early access to our platform in 2021.
-We believe we are the first company to successfully enable NGPS, thus digitizing a substantial proteomics opportunity, which allows for a massively parallel solution at the ultimate level of sensitivity - single molecule detection.
+Our platform is designed to offer a single-day workflow including both sample preparation and sequencing.
+Our platform is comprised of the CarbonTM automated sample preparation instrument, the PlatinumTM NGPS instrument, the Quantum-Si CloudTM software service, and reagent kits and chips for use with our instruments.
+We intend to follow a systematic, phased approach to successfully launch and commercialize our platform for research use only in 2022, and have initiated our early access limited release to enable key thought leaders early access to our platform in 2021.
+We believe we are the first company to successfully enable NGPS on a semiconductor chip, thus digitizing a substantial proteomics opportunity, which allows for a massively parallel solution at the ultimate level of sensitivity - single molecule detection.

-There is an immense opportunity to better characterize and understand the full complexity of the proteome through improved understanding of proteoforms (different versions of proteins) and post-translational modifications which impact a protein's location and function within a cell.
-In general, the proteome has been relatively unexplored compared to the genome.
-Proteins are the functional units of life.
+There is an immense opportunity to better characterize and understand the full complexity of the proteome, which to date has been relatively unexplored compared to the genome.
+Proteins are large, complex molecules that are essentially the functional units of life.
 Our DNA is a blueprint for "what could happen," whereas proteins tell us "what is happening."
 A protein is composed of one or more long chains of amino acids, the sequence of which determines its structure and function within a cell and is partly determined by the DNA sequence of the gene that encodes it.
 This versatile class of macromolecule is involved in virtually all cellular processes, including replicating and transcribing DNA as well as activating and inactivating signaling pathways, such as turning on the immune system in response to an infection.
 We believe that a broader, unbiased view of the proteome is foundational for accelerating biological insights and has vast utility in a number of end markets, including basic research and discovery, translational research, diagnostics and medical applications.
 While genomic research provides valuable information about the role of genes in health and disease, proteins are more prevalent than nucleic acids and more relevant to understanding the nuanced continuum between health and disease.
-Our platform has the potential to enable users to study the proteome in an unbiased and scalable way, similar to the manner in which NGS technologies transformed genomics analysis.
+Our platform has the potential to enable users to study the proteome in an unbiased and scalable way, similar to the manner in which Next Generation DNA Sequencing ("MGS") technologies transformed genomics analysis.